 Seeing a black hairy tongue in the mirror can be unsettling.
 You likely want to be sure it's treatable and have the reassurance that your health is not at serious risk.
 Luckily, this condition is harmless and can be treated easily.
 Here's how you can get your tongue back to normal and prevent the condition from developing again.

 Black Hairy Tongue Causes And Treatment

 A black and hairy tongue isn't ultimately harmful to your overall health.
 It's generally easy to treat both the condition and any secondary cause.
 You should be able to clean the surface of your tongue using a soft toothbrush or a tongue scraper.
-In severe instances, your doctor or dentist may prescribe medications or recommend mouthwashes, notes the NIH.
-If this hasn't worked to eliminate black hairy tongue, your dentist may consider using laser surgery or electrical current as final treatment options.
+In severe instances, your doctor or dentist may prescribe medications or recommend an antiseptic mouthrinse, notes the NIH.
+If this hasn't worked to eliminate black hairy tongue, your dentist may consider using laser surgery or electrical current as the final treatment options.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.